jpmorganchase/onyx-ssi-sdk/src/services/common/signatures/SDJWT.md

 ## Where to Start/Implementation Details

-A [`sdjwt.ts`](sdjwt.ts) starter file has been created to implement the sd-jwt spec for issuance, presentation, and verification of a selective disclosure Verifiable Credential
+Create a new sdjwt.ts file and implement the sd-jwt spec for issuance, presentation, and verification of a selective disclosure Verifiable Credential.

 ### Issuance of SD-JWT
 1. Issuer creates Verifiable Credential as usual